Xiscoder/Android-Password-Manager/README.md

 Let’s start by creating a few activities and then layout these activities.
 Once we have done this we can then move onto the functionality of our app
 <br>
 <br>
 First, we create an activity for the login.
-We then lay it out as shown above in figure 1 and then we wire up (shown below) the various fields to the login activity.
+We then lay it out as shown above in Figure 1 and then we wire up (shown below) the various fields to the login activity.
 ```
 public class LoginActivity extends AppCompatActivity {